Business Directory

 SEE WEBSITE FOR APPLICABLE PASS OR PERMIT FEES.

-Young’s Field is located near the New Milford Center just off Bridge Street.
+Young’s Field is located near the New Milford Center on Young's Field Rd, which is just off Bridge Street.
 It contains a skate park, tennis/pickleball courts, basketball court, playground, pavilion, and baseball/athletic fields.
 Rentals Available.
 Across the street, there is a walking trail along the Housatonic River where you can also launch a kayak.

 Zaza’s on Main brings global flavors, bold cocktails, and vibrant energy to the heart of New Milford.
 From lively brunches to intimate dinners to unforgettable nights with live music — this is where the community gathers to sit. sip. savor.